alfe-ai/alfe-ai-2.0_beta/MVP_RELEASE_POST.md

 # Alfe AI Cloud Platform MVP Released!

 The first public beta of the Alfe AI cloud platform is now live at [https://alfe.sh](https://alfe.sh).
-We are proud to release this MVP as a fully **open-source** AI suite, inviting contributions from the community.
+Alfe AI is an **open-source** AI suite which includes image design, software development, and more.
+Alfe AI is developed with a privacy-first philosophy.

 ## What's Included